numtide/treefmt-nix/README.md

 In order to add a new formatter do the following things:

 1. Create a new entry in the `./programs/` folder.
+2. Consider adding yourself as the `meta.maintainer` (see below).
-2. Run `./examples.sh` to update the `./examples` folder.
+3. Run `./examples.sh` to update the `./examples` folder.
-3. To test the program:
+4. To test the program:
    1. Extend the project's `./treefmt.nix` file (temporarily) to enable the new formatter and configure it in whatever manner is appropriate.
    2. Add a bunch of pertinent sources in this repo -- for instance, if the new